JasonDube/HEIDIC_V3/README.md

 ## Overview

-HEIDIC is a programming language designed for **building game engines**, not scripting game logic.
+HEIDIC is a programming language designed for **building game engines and game logic**.
 It provides zero-cost abstractions, direct integration with Vulkan and GLFW, and built-in support for Entity Component Systems (ECS).
-It features an integrated development environment (Electroscribe) with hot-reload capabilities, making it ideal for rapid engine development.
+It features an integrated development environment (Electroscribe) with hot-reload capabilities, making it ideal for rapid game development.

-**Key Distinction:**
+**Primary Focus:**
-- **HEIDIC**: A language for building game engines (rendering systems, ECS frameworks, resource managers)
+- **HEIDIC**: Optimized for building game engines (rendering systems, ECS frameworks, resource managers, physics engines)
+- **Also**: Can be used for game logic (gameplay systems, AI, game state management)
-- **Not**: A scripting language for game logic (like Lua or visual scripting)
+- **Not**: A lightweight scripting language (like Lua or Python) - it's a full compiled language

-HEIDIC is used to write the engine itself - the core systems that power games.
+HEIDIC is a complete programming language that can be used for both engine code and game logic, but it's particularly well-suited for engine development due to its performance characteristics and built-in engine features.

 ## Key Features